Skip to main

 Join the Gaines Center for the Humanities as we welcome Vice Mayor Dan Wu to moderate three conversations between local policymakers and advocates around some of the most pressing health issues in our city: segregation, accessibility, and homelessness.
 Audience members will hear about the triumphs and tensions between the ways these important community leaders are working to help make our Lexington healthier for all.
 This event will take place at 1.00pm on Thursday April 17, 2025, at the Farish Theater in Lexington Central Library.

-Co-sponsored by the Gaines Center for the Humanities, the Behavioral Health Humanities Speaker Series welcomes David Herzberg as the fourth speaker in the 2024-2025 series.
-Herzberg's lecture, "Why History Matters for the Opioid Crisis" will take place at 7:30pm on Monday February 24, via zoom.
-Today’s opioid crisis is often portrayed as unprecedented, but it is only the latest and most devastating episode in a century-long history of drug policy disasters.
+Co-sponsored by the Gaines Center for the Humanities, the Behavioral Health Humanities Speaker Series welcomes Rosemarie Garland-Thomson as the final speaker in the 2024-2025 series.
+Garland-Thomson's lecture, "Disability Bioethics" will take place at 7:30pm on Monday March 24, via zoom.
+This presentation offers definitions and explications of the emerging knowledge and practice field of disability bioethics and the related area of healthcare ethics.